 Know which cards to apply for first

 Once you’re ready to apply for the lucrative cards, there’s a method to how you’ll want to apply.
 This is entirely anecdotal, since it really does vary by consumer.
 But in general I find that if you have a limited credit history, Chase and Citi cards are tough to get approved for.
-American Express cards are often easier, especially their charge cards.
+American Express cards are often easier.

 Don’t cancel your college card right away